 However, there are some drawbacks.
 One of the biggest complaints about hot desking (until recently) was that it was difficult for employees to find a place to work and get set up each day.
 If they worked a later shift, they might find their preferred desk (near their team or near a window) was already taken.

-Hot desking can also make collaboration more difficult because it’s not always easy for employees to find their colleagues.
+Implementing hot desking guidelines can also make collaboration more difficult because it’s not always easy for employees to find their colleagues.

 More recently, employees might also be reluctant to share desks without some updated hot desking guidelines in place.

 No one wants to sit at a desk that’s cluttered with someone’s dusty old awards, piles of unread business journals, or bowls from last week’s breakfast.
 Make it a policy for employees to leave desks exactly as they found them at the end of each day, with nothing left behind.

 To encourage people not to get too attached to one space, consider adding lockers or a designated area where they can keep essential personal belongings.

 Employees will be more eager to embrace hot desking if it’s a democratic system, rather than a status-based one.
 Managers should consider leading by example and giving up assigned seats or private offices, turning them into reservable workspaces anyone can use.
 This might not be possible for every company or role, depending on the work and the confidentiality requirements you might have, but it will set the tone for a more open, collaborative culture.